FlitIsScuffed/About-me-/README.md

 My preferred pronouns!
 More information on my pronoun.page;

-Pronouns: Polygender + Xenogender (Pupgender + Fanggender); She, They, It, Pup, Fang.
+Pronouns: Polygender + Xenogender (Pupgender + Fanggender + Bloodgender); She, They, It, Pup, Blood, Fang.
 (To add, I prefer genderneutrul pronouns usually but ofc I don't mind feminine pronouns.)

 Basic information on what my identities are;